 Eq.~(\ref{varHk3}) is the exact version, valid for arbitrary data windows, of what \cite{Simons+2013} implemented approximately and only for rectangular windows by discrete convolution of the theoretical spectral density $\mcS\ofst\ofk$ with the Fej\'er kernel $\left|D_K(\kb)\right|^2$, as in eq.~(\ref{specblur2}).
 In that special case of a unitary window function, that is, for complete observations on a rectangular grid, eq.~(\ref{wyb}) evaluates to the triangular

-Used as a basis for simulation, generating Fourier coefficients~$H\ofk$ from the square root of the \textit{blurred} spectral density~$\Sbar\ofst\ofk$ of eq.~(\ref{varHk3}) ignores wavenumber \textit{correlation} effects.
-To make Fig.~\ref{sdfcovetc}, we generated samples on a spatial grid four times as large as needed, retaining only the central portion for analysis, to avoid wrap-around correlations or periodic realizations.
-Constructing spatial patches via eq.~(\ref{cramers}), on the space grid~(\ref{xgrid}), the variance of the results, $\langle \mcH\ofx\mcH\hsomm\ofx\rangle$, may be understood as a discrete approximation of the integral in eq.~(\ref{covsep}), with the spacings defined in eq.~(\ref{kgrid}).
+Generating Fourier coefficients~$H\ofk$ from the square root of the \textit{blurred} spectral density~$\Sbar\ofst\ofk$ of eq.~(\ref{varHk3}), as \cite{Simons+2013} did as a basis for simulation, ignores wavenumber \textit{correlation} effects.
+In that case samples need to be generated on a spatial grid larger than needed, retaining only a central portion for analysis, to avoid wrap-around correlations or periodic realizations.
+Constructing spatial patches via eq.~(\ref{cramers}) on the space grid~(\ref{xgrid}), the covariance of the results, $\langle \mcH\ofx\mcH\hsomm\ofxp\rangle$, may be understood as a discrete approximation of the integral in eq.~(\ref{covsep}), with the spacings defined in eq.~(\ref{kgrid}).
 Hermitian symmetry guarantees that the simulated fields are real, and their covariance

 is stationary.
 Furthermore, for large sample sets, $\sum_\kb\Sbar\ofst\ofk\approx\sum_\kb\mcS\ofst\ofk$, which establishes the desired correspondence